 The collection of the Music Library consists primarily of sound recordings, video recordings, scores for study and performance, and collected works of select major composers.
 We have approximately 3,000 sound recordings, 600 video recordings of music and dance, 2,800 scores, and 150 books.
 The Music Library also contains a small reference area as well as a space for course reserves.
 Books and periodicals about music, musicians, composers, reference sources, and indexes are housed in the Owen D. Young Library; the video collection there also contains some films about music.

-Sound recordings circulate to St. Lawrence University faculty and staff only.
-The DVD and videotape collections (with a few exceptions of some hard-to-replace items) circulate for three days to students and seven days to faculty and staff.
+The CD, DVD, and videocassette collections circulate for three days to students and seven days to faculty and staff.
+LPs may be requested by faculty, staff, or students, and will be held for the user at the Newell Center for Arts Technology (NC 003), where a playback station is available.
 Music scores circulate for one semester to faculty/staff and six weeks to students.
-Exceptions are the collected works (the scores with M2 and M3 classification), which only circulate to music faculty.
+The exceptions are the collected works (the scores with M2 and M3 classification) which only circulate to music faculty.
 Materials in the reference area as well as items on the course reserve shelves are designated for library use only.